 Another big chunk of bliss emerged at this point.
 I’m not great at functioning in the “outer world,” but inner work?
 I could totally do that.
 I felt a relief a bit similar to a weekend or vacation—the bliss of no pressure, no expectations, no need to succeed but simply to be.

 We live in an experiential illusion, what Einstein is said to have called “an optical delusion of consciousness.”
 That phrase echoed in my head that morning.
 Everything our culture believes is important, isn’t.
-The most important aspects of being human are those that our culture dismisses or ridicules, like accomplishment and being open-hearted.
+The most important aspects of being human are those that our culture dismisses or ridicules, like sincerity and being open-hearted.

 This is very, very hard to put into words, because language is so limiting, and what I’m writing about can’t be conveyed in language; language can only point to the inarticulable experience (hence all the analogies).
 On top of that, each of you who reads this brings your own filters, biases and life experiences to your interpretation of my words.
 It’s messy.